Arnavion/PyTPFanControl/README.md

+This repository is no longer maintained.

+If you have questions about this repository, open an issue at https://github.com/Arnavion/archived-repos-issues

+---

 PyTPFanControl is a Linux clone of troubadix's TPFanControl.
 It uses the sysfs interface exposed by the thinkpad-acpi kernel module to allow you to monitor and control the temperature and fan speeds of your Thinkpad.

 ### Usage